Deep Dirichlet uncertainty for unsupervised out-of-distribution detection of eye fundus photographs in glaucoma screening: Glaucoma classification with uncertainty estimation

 where $D(p_i\rvert \langle 1,...,1\rangle)$ is the uniform Dirichlet distribution and $\hat{\alpha_i}$ is the Dirichlet parameters after removing the non-misleading evidence from the $\alpha_i$ parameters for sample $i$: $\hat{\alpha_i} = y_i + (1-y_i)\odot \alpha_i$.
 The final loss is then defined as:

 with $a_t$ being the annealing coefficient that increases as the training progresses.
-In particular, $a_t = \min(1, t/s)$, where $t$ is the current training epoch and $s$ is the annealing step, gradually increasing the effect of the second term in the final loss, avoiding the premature convergence to the uniform distribution for misclassified images in the beginning of the training~\citep{Sensoy2018}.
-Our model was trained with balanced batches and the data was randomly augmented with flips, translations, rotations, scales, Gaussian blur and brightness modifications.
+In particular, $a_t = \min(1, t/s)$, where $t$ is the current training epoch and $s$ is the annealing step, gradually increasing the effect of the second term in the loss, avoiding the premature convergence to the uniform distribution for misclassified cases in the beginning of the training~\cite{Sensoy2018}.